-Much of the world is moving to clouds, and many significant parts of IT are changing at the same time.
-Capacity planning is far from obsolete, but practicing it in a different and much more rapidly changing environment will be very different than in the past.
-Here's where the field is going.
+Much of the world is moving to cloud, and many significant parts of IT are changing at the same time.
+Capacity planning is far from obsolete, but practicing it in a rapidly changing environment will be very different from practicing it in the past.
+This session shows where the field is going.

 Contrary to often-repeated "wisdom," capacity planning in a cloud is not obsolete.
 In fact, it's more relevant than ever.
 But when it is done, how it is done, the data upon which it's done, by whom it is done and the impact of doing it are all different in a cloud than in traditional data center environments.
 In a cloud, more capacity planning is done after applications launch than before.
 The impact of making a mistake is - usually - lower, and the number of environments to be sized is generally greater than historically seen in data centers.
 The data used to inform capacity decisions is quite different.
 Even the form of the applications is different enough to influence the capacity planning process.
 Containers, fleets of microservices, function-as-a-service, fully managed services and many other new concepts call for new sources of data and more analysis by both human capacity planners and their ML assistants.
 This talk outlines the next-generation computing environment from an observability, capacity and analytical perspective, and speculates on the form and value of capacity planning in these environments.

 A New Foundation in Understanding AI's Impact on Business & IT | Rick Lebsack, IBM

 AI has moved from domain of univerities to business.
 It is easy to get lost in the new terms, not to mention the deep math, that let machines assist humans - be it phone unlocking, password protection or detecting criminals.
 This talk gives you a foundation to understand AI's entry to general IT.